DWCarrot/RPGItems-reloaded-wiki/Get-Started:-Installation.md

 # Installation of RPGItems v3.6+

-1. Install Vault and LangUtils
+1. Install Vault, LangUtils and NyaaCore
 2. Install RPGItems v3.6+ from release page
 3. [Optional] Install Protocollib and rpgitems-ext-nyaacat for some additional powers